Science Teacher Institute: “Improving Teaching and Learning in STEM”

 - Provide teachers in communities neighboring the park with an awareness and understanding of biodiversity in Great Smoky Mountains National Park, threats to that biodiversity, and biodiversity - focused inventory and monitoring research such as the All Taxa Biodiversity Inventory.

-- Provide teachers with support to involve students in citizen science opportunities in the park.
+- Provide teachers support in order to help them involve their students in citizen science opportunities in the park and in their schoolyard.

 - Develop and strengthen on-going relationships among the park, its partners, and local teachers.